 When adding your card, you can choose to add the card you already have on file with iTunes® or add new cards by manually entering your card information or taking an image of your card.

-In order to use Apple Pay, you need to have iPhone 6, iPhone 6s, iPhone 6s Plus, or Apple Watch 5 or 6 running on iOS 8.1 or later for point-of-sale and in-app payments.
-You can use iPad Air 2 , iPad mini 3 or 4 and iPad Pro for in-app payments only.
+In order to use Apple Pay, you need to have iPhone 6 or greater, or Apple Watch 5 or greater on iOS 8.1 or later for point-of-sale and in-app payments.
+You can use iPad Air 2 or greater , iPad mini 3 or greater and iPad Pro for in-app payments only.

-You can also use Apple Pay in participating merchant apps with iPhone 6, iPhone 6s, iPhone 6s Plus, Apple Watch 5 or 6, iPad Air 2 and iPad mini 3 or 4, or iPad Pro.
+You can also use Apple Pay in participating merchant apps with iPhone 6 or greater, Apple Watch 5 or greater, iPad Air 2 or greater, iPad mini 3 or greater, or iPad Pro.
 Look for the Buy with Apple Pay or Apple Pay button at checkout within the apps.

 Apple, the Apple logo, iPhone and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.
 Apple Pay and Touch ID are trademarks of Apple Inc. ©2016 Fiserv, Inc. 611-16-29132-COL 01/16